erikyao/erikyao.github.io/_posts/2019-04-13-least-squares-mle.md

 ---
 layout: post
-title: "Terminology Recap: Least Squares (and MLE)"
+title: "Terminology Recap: Method of Least Squares (and its relationship with MLE)"
 description: ""
 category: Machine-Learning
 tags: []